drchid1/Module-21-NN-Deep-Learning-/README.md

 ## Attempt 3

 Further changes to the data and the model were undertaken to see if accuracy could be improved.
+The code for the third attempt can be found in [AphabetSoupCharity_Optimisation_Attempt_3.ipynb](AphabetSoupCharity_Optimisation_Attempt_3.ipynb)

 **Data**:  In the `APPLICATION_TYPE` column the distinct variables were further reduced from 17 to 10 to 9.
 We also reduced the `CLASSIFICATION` distinct variables further from 71 to 9 to 6

-**Model**: The model had a first layer with 80 nodes, a second hidden layer with 50 nodes and a third hidden layer with 50 nodes.
+**Model**: The model was changed to increase the number of nodes and add an extra layer: the first layer with 80 nodes, a second hidden layer with 50 nodes, and a third hidden layer with 50 nodes.
 We used the 'relu' activation and trained again with 100 epochs.

 We achieved the following results from the model:
 ```
 Loss: 0.5786693096160889, Accuracy: 0.7294460535049438
 ```

-Interestingly, we had a slightly reduced accuracy (72.9%) despite increasing the layers and nodes, and we suspect this is probably because of the change in the data grouping.
+Interestingly, we had a slightly reduced accuracy (72.9%) despite increasing the layers and nodes, and we suspect this is probably because of the change in the data grouping and perhaps due to 'overfitting'.

 ## Keras Tuner